 The BAT60A devices have a low Vf rating, you can read about this in the BAT60A datasheet

 As taken from each of the chip data sheets, it can be seen that different devices have slightly different operating voltage ranges and absolute maximum voltages.
 Manufacturers state the operating voltage range as well as the absolute maximum tolerable by the device.
 You should never exceed the operating voltage range of any of the devices.

-This table implies an operating voltage range of the micro:bit device as a whole as being 1.95Vmin (dictated by the accelerometer and magnetometer) and 3.6V max (dictated by all devices).
+This table implies an operating voltage range of the micro:bit device as a whole as being 1.95Vmin (dictated by the motion sensor) and 3.6V max (dictated by all devices).